JuliaMath/Hadamard.jl/README.md

 You can pretty-print a Hadamard matrix as a table of `+` and `-` (characters indicating the signs of the entries) via `Hadamard.printsigns`, e.g. `Hadamard.printsigns(hadamard(28))` for the 28×28 Hadamard matrix.

+You can also obtain a Walsh matrix (sequency-ordered Hadamard matrix) of order `n` by using the function `walsh(n)`; the order `n` *must* be powers of two.
+This function is related to the Hadamard matrix `hadamard(n)` by a bit-reversal permutation followed by a Gray-code permutation of the rows.

 ## Author

 This package was written by [Steven G. Johnson](http://math.mit.edu/~stevenj/).